-The VA provides health care and health-related services through the Veterans Health Administration (VHA).
-VHA's primary mission is to provide health care services to eligible veterans and some family members.
-The VHA is also statutorily required to conduct medical research, to train health care professionals, to serve as a contingency backup to the Department of Defense (DOD) medical system during a national security emergency, and to provide support to the National Disaster Medical System and the Department of Health and Human Services (HHS) as necessary (38 U.S.C. §§7301-7303; §8111A; §1785).
+VA provides health care and health-related services through the Veterans Health Administration (VHA).
+VHA's primary mission is to provide health care services to eligible veterans.
+It also provides health care to some family members through the Civilian Health Medical Program of the Department of Veterans Affairs (CHAMPVA).
+The VHA is statutorily required to conduct medical research, to train health care professionals, to serve as a contingency backup to the Department of Defense medical system during a national security emergency, to provide support to the National Disaster Medical System (NDMS), and to provide assistance to the federal emergency response efforts (also known as VHA's "Fourth Mission"), as necessary (38 U.S.C. §§7301-7303; §8111A; §1785).